Azure/azure-quickstart-templates/sharepoint-adfs/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-> **Notes:**
-> With the default sizes of virtual machines, provisioning of the template takes about 1h15 to complete.
+With the default sizes of virtual machines, provisioning of the template takes about 1h15 to complete.
-> The password complexity check in the form is not accurate and may validate a password that will be rejected by Azure when it provisions the VMs.
-Make sure to **use at least 2 special characters for the passwords**.